contao/docs/docs/manual/layout/module-management/website-search.en.md

     search:
         index_protected: true
 ```
-If this entry is present, the entries in the “Crawler” section of the control panel are expanded to include the
+If this entry is present, the entries in the "Crawler" section of the control panel are expanded to include the
 selection of a frontend member.
 Here, you must select a corresponding member and start the crawler to
 update the search index.